 For every 50-minute class you count 1 clock hour towards the limit.
 Two units equals one clock hour.

-17. What is the work hour limit for someone who is teaching and performing other temporary work as described in question 5?
+17. What is the work hour limit for someone who is teaching and performing other part-time work as described in question 5?

 18.How will an adjunct faculty employee overseeing internships calculate their hours worked for that portion of their assignment?